 At the bottom of the translation box, a user can:

 - Mark the translation as approved (must have reviewer permissions)

-- Delete translation
+- Save a translation

 To the left of each source string, an icon shows the current state of the translation: